Last Updated on: 21st September 2021, 09:44 pm

 For packing and travel essentials order via Amazon.

-The Acropolis of Athens, Greece, is one of the most recognizable landmarks in all of the world.
+The Acropolis of Athens, Greece, is one of the most recognizable landmarks in all of the world and belongs on any Greece itinerary.
 But to hear Ryan Stitt of The History of Ancient Greece podcast tell it, depending on when you were born, you won’t recognize the same Acropolis as the people who came before.
 The Parthenon and other buildings on the Acropolis were built around 460 B.C., and as Ryan tells me in this episode, the controversy over who the Acropolis is for and what it means is still raging on.

 The Not-so-Humble Beginnings of the Acropolis of Athens

 The Acropolis of Athens is one of the most recognizable historical landmarks in all of the world.
 Associated with the Golden Age of Greece, it was designed, from the very beginning, to be an ostentatious sight and site.
 Ryan Stitt, host of the “History of Greece” podcast, told me about how there’s archaeological evidence that people lived on The Acropolis as early as 6000 BC.
 But the construction of the Parthenon and other temples really took shape around 460 BC.
 Everything that stands today is from the Classical period.
 All of the architecture from the archaic times was destroyed during a war with Persia (though some statues were buried, and remained for archaeologists to find).

 A Beautiful Tourist Destination, a Perfect Battleground